 Whether you sell eBooks in the fitness niche or online courses on personal finance, there are a lot of valuable lessons that can be learned and applied from observing what’s working for information product businesses outside of your niche.

-In this post, I’m going to explore some of the scaling strategies that allowed one guy to make $11 million per year from Clickbank affiliates, to how Mindvalley have grown to make over $40 million per year selling information products in the personal development niche.
+In this post, I’m going to explore some of the scaling strategies that allowed one guy to make $11 million per year from Clickbank affiliates, to how Mindvalley has grown to make over $40 million per year selling information products in the personal development niche.

 1. Use marketing automation to increase CLV, optimise your sales funnel, and improve contact with customers

 So why is marketing automation software so valuable to information product businesses?
 Ultimately, it comes down to the ability to create birds-eye view sequences that target subscribers based on specific actions they take.
-In a nutshell, it enables personalised targeting on a mass-scale.
+In a nutshell, it enables personalised targeting on a mass scale.